BIOL275-MSUM/BIOL275-MSUM.github.io/eda-repository.md

 ```

 \*Note: this is not a real abstract, it is meant only as an example for how to format your abstract.

-Your EDA project will have its own GitHub repository which will eventually include:

-1. An R project file (.Rproj) and .gitignore file
-2. Your data analysis R scripts
-3. README.Rmd containing the text and code to create your final poster
-4. README.md containing your final "poster".
-This document will contain the same text, tables, graphs, and other figures as the poster you present at the Student Academic Conference.